TamimEhsan/KagOJ-Old/README.md

 npm run dev
 ```

 #### Start Frontend

 Then go into `Kagoj/Kagoj Frontend`

-and install dependencies and then start node server
+and install dependencies and then start node server.

 ```
 npm i --force
 npm start
 ```